A second quantized approach to the Rabi problem: Quantization of the Rabi problem

 with

-The constant multiplying the unit matrix in Eq.~(\ref{H0linha_n}) is the energy associated to the field and to the particle.
-It can also be seen as the initial energy of the field, if we assume that this quantity does not change, as it is appropriate in the semiclassical treatment.
-The second term into the parenthesis in Eq.~(\ref{H0linha_n}) is originated from the operator $\sigma_{3}/2$, and it is associated to a photon that the particle can emit to the cavity.
-This energy will be discounted in the\textbf{ }Hamiltonian that refers to the spin only.
+The energy associated to the Hamiltonian $\hat{H}_{0}^{\prime\left( n\right) }$, which is discounted in the interaction representation, do not correspond to the magnetic field energy only.
+The term $\omega/2$ of the constant multiplying the unit matrix $\mathbb{I}$ in $\hat{H}_{0}^{\prime\left( n\right) }$ is originated from the operator $\sigma_{3}/2$, and it is associated to a photon that the particle can emit\ to the cavity.
+This energy will also be discounted in the semiclassical Hamiltonian that refers to the spin only.
+And since $\left\vert \mathbf{B}\right\vert $ is connected with the intensity of the field~(\ref{omega}), for large $n$ we write\footnote{The explicit form of relation~(\ref{omega}) depends on the ordering definition for $|\mathbf{\hat{b}|}^{2}$.
+Semiclassical and fully quantized quantities can only be compared in a limit where ordering is not relevant.}

-The Hamiltonian $\hat{H}_{1}^{\left(n\right)}$ is associated to the energy of the system when the energy of the magnetic field is not taken into account.
-Since $\left\vert \mathbf{B}\right\vert $ is connected with the intensity of the field (\ref{omega}) we can write
+which is the classical Hamiltonian~(\ref{hlinha}) in the rotating picture.

-which is the classical Hamiltonian (\ref{hlinha}) in the rotating picture.
-Once more we see that the Schr\"{o}dinger representation is related to the rotating frame description and the interaction picture its semiclassical limit.
+It should be pointed out that, although the decomposition in Eq.~(\ref{h3}) is well known, our treatment clarifies the relation between the results in Schr\"{o}dinger picture with the semiclassical limit of the quantum theory.
+For this purpose, the interpretation of the operator $\exp(i\omega\hat{N}t)$ as a rotation is essential.
+Besides, the semiclassical limit must be taken in the Schr\"{o}dinger picture because, since the Hamiltonian is time independent in this representation, only in the rotating frame the (semiclassical) Schr\"{o}dinger and Heisenberg Hamiltonians coincide.